Jets’ Knapp dies after being struck by car while biking - News Break

 “His legacy is not only working with some of the brightest quarterbacks the league has ever seen, but the countless others across this world he has had an indelibly positive influence on,” Jets chairman Woody Johnson said in a statement.

-Knapp’s family set up a page on CaringBridge to allow loved ones and friends to post photos, memories or notes.
+Knapp’s family set up to allow loved ones and friends to post photos, memories or notes.
 Funeral arrangements were still pending.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL